hypermine-bc/labs/content/posts/need-of-blockchain-ssi.md

 > Who owns this database? and what is the guarantee that the public key stored in the DB is not been tampered?

 Now before we go any further let's stop here to think for a moment.
 If your business does not have a problem in trusting this centralised third party who owns the database, then you do not need any other solution.
 This solution is sufficient enough for your business.
-However, I will still leave you with one questions;
+However, I will still leave you with one question;

 > How would you ensure the liveliness of this database?
 This database server is going to get flooded now.

 It looks like we circled back to the part of our problem statement.
 I understand this question does not make sense especially when we work with cloud service providers such as AWS, Azure etc. which promises decent uptime and better scalability options and when we think of just one use case from which requests are coming.
 But the verification requests can come from several different verifier systems and the load expected to grow exponentially.
-Think of, Public Key Infrastructure (PKI) based Addhar system, where a user can use this Addhar card in several different systems to avail different services, like tickets, e-bill, insurance etc.
+Think of, Public Key Infrastructure (PKI) based Addhar system, where a user can use his Addhar card in several different systems to avail different services, like tickets, e-bill, insurance etc. And all of these services has to make verification requests to the issuance system.

 #### Model 3 - Digital Signature + Blockchain

-Now instead of a centralised database, if we use Blockchain which can act as a global repository for public key identifiers (also called Decentralised Public Key Infrastructure (DPKI)) to verify the issuer.
-It solves both our problems:
+Now instead of a centralised database, if we use Blockchain which can act as a global repository for public key identifiers (also called Decentralised Public Key Infrastructure (DPKI)) to verify the issuer, it can solve both our problems:

 * **Trust**: We switched the trust from one centralised entity to a decentralised network of computers which is not owned by one single party.
 Hence the verifier can verify credentials without having to trust on a single entity.
 * **Data persistence**: *Immutability* is an inherent property of blockchain, that makes us rely on the data which is entered on the chain and give us the confidence of tamper-proofed data.
 * **Liveliness**: Blockchain is a network of computers run by so many people across the globe and bringing down the whole network is near to impossible even if we take worst-case scenario of a natural disaster.
-* **Independancy**: Since the blockchian becomes the common infra to hold publickeys, the verifier can fetch the issuer's key from the chain and can verify the credential on his own without making request to the issuance system.
+* **Independancy**: Since the blockchain becomes the common infra to hold publickeys, the verifier can fetch the issuer's key from the chain and can verify the credential on his own without making request to the issuance system.

 Now, we can see our final model look something like this: